Katie Drummond: Early life and education

-Drummond was raised in Calgary.
+Drummond was born and raised in Calgary.
 She attended Queen's University, where she obtained a bachelor's degree in philosophy in 2008.
+Drummond decided to pursue writing when she was 18 after the death of her mother.

 Career

 After graduating from college, Drummond moved to New York.
 In 2009, she joined Wired as an intern, covering military research for the magazine's national security blog.
 In 2013, Drummond was hired by The Verge to run its new science section.
 She became assistant managing editor in April 2014.
 In November 2014, Drummond became a deputy editor at Bloomberg Businessweek.
 The Verge founder Josh Topolsky had also departed for Bloomberg earlier that year.
 A year later, Drummond was hired as editor-in-chief at Gizmodo.
 After serving as executive managing editor for five months, Drummond left Gizmodo in April 2017 to become the first executive editor at The Outline, which Topolsky had founded the year before.
 After leaving The Outline, Drummond worked for almost a year at Medium before she became a vice president at Vice Media in 2019, focusing on digital content.